 Livingston Parish librarian writes of death threats, lawsuits in forthcoming book

-LIVINGSTON PARISH - Livingston Parish librarian Amanda Jones wrote a book that is part memoir, part manifesto that will be released in August called "That Librarian: The Fight Against Book Banning in America."
+WATSON — Livingston Parish librarian Amanda Jones wrote a book that is part memoir, part manifesto that will be released in August called "That Librarian: The Fight Against Book Banning in America."

 Jones says writing a book was never on her radar.